Mouth sores caused by cancer treatment: How to cope

-Understand how to manage cancer treatment side effects, including mouth sores, so that you can feel more in control as you go through cancer treatment.By Mayo Clinic Staff
+Understand how to manage cancer treatment side effects, including mouth sores, so you can feel more in control as you go through cancer treatment.By Mayo Clinic Staff

 Mouth sores can be painful and distressing.
 They can range from a mere inconvenience to a severe complication that may make you unable to continue your cancer treatment.

 What are cancer-related mouth sores?

-Sores can appear on any of the soft tissues of your lips or your mouth, including your gums, your tongue, or the roof and floor of your mouth.
+Sores can appear on any of the soft tissues of your lips or your mouth, including the gums, tongue, and roof or floor of the mouth.
 Sores can also extend into the tube (esophagus) that carries food to your stomach.